-A ‘Module’ is a software component that has a specific task.
+Answer: A ‘Module’ is a software component that has a specific task.
 It can be a ‘link’ which can go inside to its component detail.
 Or it can be a login block of code.
 For example, if you are opening a bank account online, first of all, you need to create an account.
 That log in component can be one module.

-When each of the different modules of software is prepared, they are put in a single folder by the Configuration Management Team (CMT) and it is called the ‘Build’.
-In other word, the developers put their code in the shared location (folder) and all those code (modules) are combined together so that it is a complete application that works.
+Answer: When each of the different modules of software is prepared, they are put in a single folder by the Configuration Management Team (CMT) and it is called the ‘Build’.
+In other word, the developers put their code in the shared location (folder) and all those code (all modules) are combined together so that it is a complete application that works.

 The test strategy describes how the product risks of the stakeholders are mitigated at the test-level, which types of test are to be performed, and which entry and exit criteria apply. (source: Wikipedia)

 The test strategy is created based on development design documents..
 It is written by the Test Manager or Lead.

 The following are some of the components that the Test Strategy includes:

 1 Test Levels.
 2 Roles and Responsibilities.
 3 Environment Requirements.
 4 Testing Tools.
 5 Risks and Mitigation.
 6 Test Schedule.
 7 Regression Test Approach.
 8 Test Groups.
 9 Test Priorities.
 10 Test Status Collections and Reporting.
 11 Test Records Maintenance.
 12 Requirements traceability matrix.
 13 Test Summary

 Click here to see how the Test Strategy looks like

 22. Are Test Plan and Test Strategy same type of document?